The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Mechanism, Interpretability, Findings and Hypotheses

 But another study claimed human hippocampal neurogenesis persists throughout aging \cite{bib18}.
 We guess if it may activate a new and longer circuit (a larger $\rm {l_{max}}$) in late iteration, even if synapse formation happens then decrease of neurons in early iteration, so a new circuit may lead to neurogenesis persists and may increase neurons in senile phase.

-Closing the critical period (Such as astrocytic memory persistence or astrocytic phagocytosis at critical period) will cause neurological disorder in experiments, but worse results in PNN simulations \cite{bib19}.
+Closing the critical period (Such as astrocytic cortex memory persistence or astrocytes phagocytose synapses at critical period) will cause neurological disorder in experiments, but worse results in PNN simulations \cite{bib19}.

-The positive and negative mnemonic synapse formation formula which considers gradient information of retrograde circuit, although it has same effects like Brain Plasticity phagocytosis in simulation comparing with experiments.
-The memory persistence gradient information of retrograde circuit similar to the Enforcing Resilience in a Spring Boot, in addition to considering the mnemonic brain plasticity of architecture.
+The cortex memory positive and negative synapse formation formula which considers gradient information of retrograde circuit, although it has same effects like astrocytes phagocytose synapses in simulation comparing with experiments.
+The cortex memory persistence gradient information of retrograde circuit similar to the Enforcing Resilience in a Spring Boot, in addition to considering the memory brain plasticity of architecture.
 The relatively good and inferior gradient information in synapse formation of retrograde circuit like the folds of the brain.
-Only considering positive (best previous gradient information) memory persistence in simulation will inhibit synapse length changes with iterations.
+Only considering positive (best previous gradient information) cortex memory persistence in simulation will inhibit synapse length changes with iterations.
 The memory of fear learning (or negative memory) can activate Synapses and observed obviously.
 By simulations, the PNN gave the two cases with and without negative memories.
-The Brain Plasticity was much easier to restore without negative memories, and the paper proposed $\alpha$7-nAChR-dependent astrocytic responsiveness is an integral part of the cellular substrate underlying memory persistence by impairing fear memory \cite{bib20}.
-Memory persistence factor also inhibit local synaptic accumulation.
-And the model inspires experiments.
+The brain plasticity was much easier to restore without negative memories, and the paper proposed $\alpha$7-nAChR-dependent astrocytic responsiveness is an integral part of the cellular substrate underlying memory persistence by impairing fear memory \cite{bib20}.

-Astrocytic phagocytosis will avoid the local accumulation of synapses by simulation (Lack of astrocytic phagocytosis causes excitatory synapses and functionally impaired synapses accumulate in experiments and lead to destruction of cognition, but local longer synapses and worse results in PNN simulations) \cite{bib21}.
+Astrocytes phagocytose synapses will avoid the local accumulation of synapses by simulation (Lack of astrocytes phagocytose synapses causes excitatory synapses and functionally impaired synapses accumulate in experiments and lead to destruction of cognition, but local longer synapses and worse results in PNN simulations) \cite{bib21}.

 The brain cortex may be the space-time accumulation of the loss function.
 And the thicker cortex and more diverse individuals in brain may have high IQ in simulations and experiments \cite{bib33}.
-But the thickest cortex and the most diverse individuals in brain may have low IQ in simulation, so the PNN can guide the experiments, and experiments are special situations of models.
-And our guess is that more advanced cortexes near the core of brain.